XinGe-GeXin/TCR-nanopore-project-for-CamBioHack2024/README.md

 Xin will lead the Illumina analysis and Shutong will lead the Nanopore analysis, after which data will be integrated into R by Xin.
 Teru can choose to join either branch of the project.

 [Google doc for data resources](https://docs.google.com/document/d/1o6SMYqVzAk-8GaBZFU5klaJo8ysTxeJxoI3rnc0dqw0/edit?usp=sharing)

+We are now focusing on the session: "Detection of natural genetic barcodes by ONT sequencing: efficiency and limitations" in the above paper.